yifanlu/Spider3DSTools/README.md

 There are specific data at specific offsets that spider must see for the ROP to work.
 If you look in any of the example ROP scripts, you'll see where the data is placed.
-If you add/remove code, you must reposition all the InitData so it is at the sample place.
+If you add/remove code, you must reposition all the InitData so it is at the same place.
 Additionally, you must make sure the ROP script is exactly 0x300 bytes long.
 If anyone has a way to automate this, please send a pull request.